yiqin/YQParse/README.md

 ---
 ## Initializing the SDK
-To start to use YQParse, you must fist initizlie it with your api id and REST api key.You can find them in your APIs settings on the your Parse account.
+To start to use YQParse, you must fist initizlie it with your API ID and REST API key.You can find them in your APIs settings on the your Parse account.

 > Note: Parse provides different api keys.
 Don't copy the wrong one.
-We need api id and REST api key.
+We need API ID and REST API key.

 Open up your `AppDelegate.m` file and add the following import to the top of the file:
 ```Objective-C